Exclusive: China ride-hailing giant Didi plans Chile, Peru launches to take on Uber

 Contreras said the timeline for Didi's launch would "not necessarily" hinge on the law's eventual passing.
 "We are studying all the variables," he said.

-(Reporting by Aislinn Laing and Adam Jourdan; Editing by Christian Plumb and Leslie Adler)
+(Reporting by Aislinn Laing and Adam Jourdan; Editing by Christian Plumb, Leslie Adler and Mark Potter)